P-Z

 Compared to the general population, individuals with SMI

-There are resources on this webpage, including a factsheet which we hope will act as a helpful “cribsheet” for professionals .
-We also have a printed postcard that the pharmacists can hand to a client which will be send to pharmacies directly.
+There are resources on this webpage, including a factsheet which will act as a helpful “cribsheet” for professionals .
+There is also a postcard available for pharmacists to hand to a client.

 Please view the postcard and factsheet below